Top 5 Risks for Contractors & Constuction Business Owners - Firstbit Blog

 Through my experience in procurement, project management, construction management, and project development, I have learned the significance of each of these areas.
 No single aspect supersedes the others.
 Instead, they all must be effectively managed and integrated to build a strong, successful project.

 A seasoned industry veteran who has extensive experience working on mega projects in the Middle East.
-Mahdi ensured the successful completion of Zayed international Airport - Abu Dhabi and made significant contributions to The Address Downtown Hotel and the ambitious World Island Project.
+In his recent endeavors, Mahdi served as the MEP Manager at AECOM and played a pivotal role as a Project Management Consultant (PMC) on the ambitious World Island Project.

 Share this post